 • digital: 1-3 digital stereo tracks from a USB host

-• manual: set up analog and digital inputs in any combination
+• manual: set up analog and digital inputs in any combination, based on what you have plugged in (line/USB/mic/off)

 • ✏️ EDIT MODE: hold 🔴 then ◼️